 Aquarium Temperature for Fish Disease Treatment: As stated above, high temperatures are useful when treating parasite problems.
 Be careful, for there are many people who recommend heat for bacterial or viral infections.
 Their poor advice will most likely kill your angelfish.
 Bacteria and viruses thrive at higher temperatures and multiply at much faster rates.
 If you suspect an external bacterial problem, treatment is the application of the proper antibiotic.
 This can only be determined by culturing the bacteria in an incubator, identifying it, and then testing to see what antibiotic will kill it.
-If you can't do that, then start out with broad spectrum antibiotics such as Kanamycin Sulfate or Bifuran.
+If you can't do that, then start with broad spectrum antibiotics such as Kanamycin Sulfate or Bifuran.
 Sometimes, combinations of antibiotics are good choices to broaden the treatment even further.
 If it's an internal bacteria, identification of the bacteria will require an angelfish to be sacrificed to get a fresh sample of the internal bacteria.
 Treatment for internal bacteria must be by intramuscular injection or by feeding a medicated fish food with the proper antibiotic in it.
 In some cases a skin-adsorbing antibiotic such as Kanamycin will work, but it is no going to be as effective as getting the antibiotic into the fish's body.
 Of course, the angelfish must be eating well for a medicated fish food to work.

 Angelfish Diseases References: A few of the better books for learning more about tropical fish care are The Manual of Fish Health and Aquariology, both put out by Tetra.
 Also a TFH book, Discus Health, is a very good reference.
 These books are out of print at this time, but worth looking for.

 © 2006 Angels Plus